MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/power-apps-cli.md

 > - This is a preview feature.
 > - [!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]

-## Benefits of portal development using Power Apps CLI
+### Why use Power Apps CLI for portals development?

 With portals support for Power Apps CLI, you can now use offline-like capability for portals customization by making changes to the portals content.
 And once all